Mwtighe/cs4640-project/README.md

-# cs4640 Jeopardy!
-Online Game Creator Website Project
+# cs4640-project Jeopardy!
+Online Game Creator Website

 ## About Us
 Our project is a Virtual Jeopardy!
 Game Creator.
 We hope to assist students and people of all ages in their endeavors to create their own Jeopardy!
 Games!